Osama710/RealEstateWebsite/README.md

-# Real Estate Website using HTMl CSS PHP
+# Real Estate Website using HTML CSS PHP and MySQL